sta175/sta175.github.io/about.md

 # A Note about Perfume, Cologne, and Scented Products

 Dr. Dalzell has a lung disability that reacts to perfume, cologne, scented lotion, body sprays, and any other scented products.
-In the presence of these products, Dr. Dalzell cannot breathe or speak.
-Because of this, students may not wear scented products in class or to any other face to face meeting with Dr. Dalzell.
+In the presence of these products, Dr. Dalzell cannot breathe or speak.Because of this, students may not wear scented products in class or to any other face to face meeting with Dr. Dalzell.
 Please let Dr. Dalzell know if you have any questions!

 # What if I am sick?